zerolawtech/SFT-Protocol/docs/custodian.rst

 Modules
 =======

+See the :ref:`modules` documentation for information module funtionality and development.

 .. method:: Custodian.attachModule(address _module)

-    Attaches a module.
+    Attaches a module to the custodian.

 .. method:: Custodian.detachModule(address _module)

     Detaches a module.
-A module may call to detach itself but not other modules.
+A module may call to detach itself, but not other modules.

 .. method:: Custodian.isActiveModule(address _module)